chairleague/hots-rules/README.md

 - **Select Central Time** if you want to play in the middle of the evening.
 - **Select Pacific Time** if you want to play later in the evening.
 (PST, MST, ALASKA, HAWAII, ARIZONA)

-### Team Rating

-During season play, teams acquire a rating that represents how they are doing relative to other teams, with higher rating indicating stronger performance.
-This rating is used to match teams against opponents of similar skill within the division.
-Rating increases with match wins and decreases with losses; the magnitude of change is dependent on the difference between the two teams' ratings.
-Rating can be viewed on a team's profile page.

 ### Battle.net

 In order to join a team, players must add their Battle.net tags to their accounts.
 Tags are displayed publicly on the Chair League site.
 [Add your Battle.net tag to your account here](https://www.chairleague.com/account/user/contact_methods).

 ### Playing in Multiple Leagues / Teams

 Teams can play in multiple leagues in a season with the same roster.
-Moreover, players may join and play on multiple teams, provided the teams are in different leagues and/or divisions.
+Moreover, players may join and play on multiple teams, provided the teams are in different leagues.

 A player who is playing in a league cannot join or sub for another team in the same league.

-### Expected Behavior
+### Team Rating

-Chair League is a recreational league and expects its players to behave accordingly.
-Sportmanship is expected both ingame and out.
-Teams that repeatedly act disrespectful will be disbanded at Chair League's discretion.
+During season play, teams acquire a rating that represents how they are doing relative to other teams, with higher rating indicating stronger performance.
+This rating is used to match teams against opponents of similar skill within the division.
+Rating increases with match wins and decreases with losses; the magnitude of change is dependent on the difference between the two teams' ratings.
+Rating can be viewed on a team's profile page.